• Skip to primary navigation

 • To serve, split the scones, spread with butter and your favourite jam, and optionally top with a spoonful of thick whipped cream.

-• You could try topping them with homemade strawberry jam, or homemade orange curd.
+• Try topping them with homemade strawberry jam or this easy microwave lemon-curd.

 • These scones are best eaten fresh.
 You can keep them in an airtight container for up to 3 days.